homes32/pebakery-docs/Commands/Branch/Exec.md

 PEBakery allows an unlimited number of parameters to be passed to the `[section]` being executed.
 This allows us to create dynamic "functions" containing commands that need to be called repeatedly with different arguments, or used to create a `Macro`.

-Although the parameters themselves are passed by value using tokens, all variables are in the scope of the entire plugin, so the original values can modified by referencing them by name.
+Although the parameters themselves are passed by value using tokens, all variables are in the scope of the entire script, so the original values can modified by referencing them by name.
 If required, you can use the `System,SetLocal` command to isolate variables modified within the running section.

 ## Related